A Meta CLI toolkit

 Wait, why shouldn't he keep the command in his terminal itself if this is only place where he'll ever have use it?

-- Use keep push and keep pull to sync the commands between all your computers.
+Use keep push and keep pull to sync the commands between GitHub gist and other computers.

 ProTip : Save the commands you usually forget in ssh sessions and sync it with your local machine.

 You can install pip3 using apt-get as sudo apt install python3-pip.

 Keep and view shell commands in terminal only.

 edit Edit a saved command. github_token Register a GitHub Token to use GitHub Gists as a backup. grep Searches for a saved command. init Initializes the CLI. list Shows the saved commands. new Saves a new command. pull Pull commands from saved GitHub gist. push Push commands to a secret GitHub gist. rm Deletes a saved command. run Executes a saved command. update Check for an update of Keep.